Glücksforschung

 Healthy sleep

-Discover our happiness laboratory now
+Discover our happiness lab now

 A healthy immune system is important for overall health.
 Research has shown that living a happier life can help keep your immune system strong.
-This can help reduce the risk of colds and infections.
+This can help reduce your risk of colds and infections.

 The effects of happiness on the immune system are not fully understood.